gjbranham/eratosthenes/README.md

 ### Config

-This application uses a `config.json` file to load host and port values for the API server.
+This application uses a `config.json` file to load host and port values used to set up the REST server.
 Please see the included `example-config.json` file.

 Note: As this is a take-home assessment, everything will run correctly even if `config.json` does not exist.

 ### Notes on Docker

-Docker is the recommended way to interact with the application.
+Docker is the recommended way to build and run the application.
 The `build` Makefile target will run all unit tests during Docker image build.

 [If you do not have Docker installed](#manual-commands)

-#### Build with Docker
+#### Build Docker image

 `make build`

-#### Run server with Docker
+#### Run the API through Docker image

 `make run`